fbpx

 Ignore unsolicited invitations such as letters, emails or phone calls offering a brilliant investment or saying you’ve won a lottery.
 Ignore them and never reply – it shows your details are active which will encourage scammers to contact you again.
 Contact the Mailing Preference Service on 0845 703 4599 to have your name taken off UK direct mailing lists.
 Check your email account is set up to filter spam.

-Be aware of new pension scams
+Be aware of pension scams

 Elderly hands holding empty waller

-New rules allowing people to access their pension pots from age 55 have brought with them new scams.
+The rules allowing people to access their pension pots from age 55 have brought with them more scams.
 Be cautious of anyone that claims to know about loopholes, talks about overseas investments or says you can get your money before age 55.
 The FCA lists current scams at www.fca.gov.uk/scamsmart.
-Visit the Government’s Pension Wise website for free and impartial guidance on your pension options.
+For suspected pension scams call The Pensions Advisory Service on 0300 123 1047.

 Report it